PhD program: Doctor of Science

 The general aim of the program is to prepare qualified students for research careers in geo-related science and engineering.
 It requires at least three academic years of full-time study and research, or the equivalent over a longer period and may typically involve as many as four years.
 A short description of all geo related study courses (M.Sc and Ph.D) at our university you will find here!
 Be aware that geo-science and geo-engineering is a highly interdisciplinary research field and do need scientists and engineers from the fields of physics, chemistry, biology, mathematics, informatics, environmental-, civil- , and geo-engineering.
 So do not hesitate to contact us, if you are e.g. a chemist but interested in environmental and geo related topics.

 Why Freiberg ?

-Freiberg has a fine tradition (oldest Bergakademie of the world, historic town) but modern and future-orientated labs and research facilities
+Freiberg has a fine tradition (oldest Bergakademie of the world, historic town) but at the same time offers modern and future-orientated labs and research facilities.

 Each student must submit an acceptable dissertation which represents a significant and original research contribution in the area of specialization chosen.
 As well in certain cases it is possible to submit a cumulative dissertation containing several papers published in international and reviewed journals.
 The dissertation have to be written either in English or German.

 You must pass an oral examination for the major and a minor subject; but there is a go around for the oral examination.
 Finally you will defense your dissertation by means of a 30 minutes talk followed by an open discussion with the memmebrs of the PhD committee and the audience..